KolarDev/KolPay/README.md

 - [Contact](#contact)

 ## Project Overview

 KolPay is a backend application for a fintech platform built using Node.js and Express.js.
 It provides users with functionality to manage their financial transactions, such as deposits, withdrawals, and transfers.
-It also includes an admin dashboard for monitoring user activities, generating reports, and handling transactions.
+It also includes an admin dashboard for monitoring user activities, generating reports, invoices and handling transactions.

 ## Features

 - **User Authentication**: Sign-up, login, password reset.
 - **User Profiles and Account Management**: Manage user information and view transaction history.
 - **Transaction Management**: Deposit, withdrawal, transfer, and balance checks.